-For shirts you can always find a piece to cut out when you turn the fabric inside out.
+For shirts, you can always find a piece to cut out when you turn the fabric inside out.

-But for jeans I don’t think you can cut a piece from them without damaging your fabric, you might as well find another fabric with nearly the same color to cover the whole if it’s needed.
+But for jeans I don’t think you can cut a piece from them without damaging your fabric, you might as well find another fabric with nearly the same color to cover the hole if it’s needed.

 It’s better to use scissors for your cuttings than blades.